Vajrayana: Academic study difficulties

 Buddhist tantric practice is categorized as secret practice; this is to avoid misinformed people from harmfully misusing the practices.
 A method to keep this secrecy is that tantric initiation is required from a master before any instructions can be received about the actual practice.
 During the initiation procedure in the highest class of tantra (such as the Kalachakra), students must take the tantric vows which commit them to such secrecy.
 "Explaining general tantra theory in a scholarly manner, not sufficient for practice, is likewise not a root downfall.
 Nevertheless, it weakens the effectiveness of our tantric practice."

 Terminology

 The terminology associated with Vajrayana Buddhism can be confusing.
 Most of the terms originated in the Sanskrit language of tantric Indian Buddhism and may have passed through other cultures, notably those of Japan and Tibet, before translation for the modern reader.
 Further complications arise as seemingly equivalent terms can have subtle variations in use and meaning according to context, the time and place of use.
-A third problem is that the Vajrayana texts employ the tantric tradition of twilight language, a means of instruction that is deliberately coded.
+A third problem is that Vajrayana texts employ the tantric tradition of twilight language, a means of instruction that is deliberately coded.
 These obscure teaching methods relying on symbolism as well as synonym, metaphor and word association add to the difficulties faced by those attempting to understand Vajrayana Buddhism:

 The term Tantric Buddhism was not one originally used by those who practiced it.
 As scholar Isabelle Onians explains: